onfido/onfido-sdk-ui/README.md

 Onfido.init({
   // the token that you generate on your server
   token: 'your-jwt-token',
-  // id of the button that will trigger the modal opening
-  buttonId: 'onfido-button',
-  // Modal open state
-  isModalOpen: false
   // id of the element you want to mount the component on
   containerId: 'onfido-mount',
   // here are various callbacks that fire during the capture process